hzi-bifo/Quasimodo/README.md

 Please modify the paths to the sequencing files which you have downloaded accordingly.
 In this example, the `<your project path>` is `../HCMV_benchmark_output` and the reads are in the `../HCMV_benchmark_output/data/seqs/reads`.

 #### !
-Due to the high computational and time cost, by default this program do not run the whole benchmark for HCMV dataset from scratch (based on reads), instead it benchmarks the SNP call and assembly based on the VCF files and scaffolds provided within this program under `data` directory.
+Due to the high computational and time cost, by default this program do not run the whole benchmark for HCMV dataset from scratch (based on reads), instead it benchmarks the variant call and assembly based on the VCF files and scaffolds provided within this program under `data` directory.

 ### Adapt the configuration file
 All the paths must be either relative path to the parent directory of `config` folder or absolute path.